ikhsannur1996/sample-datawarehouse/README.md

 Please note that in a real-world scenario, the design and structure of the data warehouse would be more comprehensive and tailored to the specific needs of the business.

+Using a star schema instead of a snowflake schema for a data warehouse in a book store context can be a more suitable choice for several reasons:

+1. **Simplicity and Ease of Use**: Star schemas are simpler and easier to understand for business users, analysts, and report developers.
+They involve fewer tables and joins, making it more straightforward to write and maintain SQL queries.
+This simplicity can lead to increased productivity among users who need to access and analyze data.

+2. **Query Performance**: Star schemas generally offer better query performance compared to snowflake schemas.
+With fewer joins involved, queries can be executed more quickly, which is crucial for analytical and reporting purposes.
+This faster query performance allows for quicker access to insights and reports.

+3. **Agility and Flexibility**: Star schemas are more agile and flexible when it comes to adapting to changing business needs.
+If you need to add new dimensions or modify existing ones, changes can be made to the schema with minimal impact on other parts of the system.
+This agility is beneficial in a dynamic business environment.

+4. **Tool Compatibility**: Many Business Intelligence (BI) and reporting tools are optimized for star schemas.
+Using a star schema can lead to better compatibility with these tools, streamlining the reporting and analytics process.
+It can also reduce the complexity of setting up connections between tools and the data warehouse.

+5. **Performance Optimization**: Star schemas allow for easier implementation of performance optimization techniques, such as indexing and materialized views.
+These optimizations can further enhance query performance and responsiveness.

+6. **User Adoption**: Star schemas are generally more intuitive for end-users, resulting in quicker user adoption.
+When users find it easier to access and work with data, they are more likely to embrace data-driven decision-making practices.

+7. **Scalability**: Star schemas are often more scalable as data volumes grow.
+They can handle large amounts of data without significant degradation in query performance, making them suitable for a growing book store's data needs.

+8. **Reduced Complexity**: Snowflake schemas can introduce unnecessary complexity by normalizing data into multiple related tables.
+While normalization has its benefits in transactional databases, it can add complexity and potentially hinder performance in a data warehousing context.

+However, it's important to note that the choice between a star schema and a snowflake schema should ultimately align with the specific business requirements, data modeling standards, and preferences of your organization.
+In some cases, a snowflake schema may be more appropriate, especially when dealing with highly normalized data or strict data integrity requirements.

+Before making a decision, it's essential to carefully analyze your data and consider the reporting and analytical needs of your book store to determine the most suitable schema design for your data warehouse.

 ### Entity-Relationship Diagram (ERD):

 ![drawSQL-sql-export-2023-09-06](https://github.com/ikhsannur1996/sample-datawarehouse/assets/32507742/127cc5a5-f05e-4301-9996-e2f71e86952d)